-Both believes, and has forthrightly
+bork believes, and has forthrightly

-argued, that many constitutional "right..." discerned by judges-especially the right of privacy used to overturn recent laws restricting contraception and aboution-are without constitutional warrant, and therefore no more than judge-imposed "wish lists."
+argued, that many constitutional "right." discerned by judges-especially the right of privacy used to overturn recent laws restricting contraception and aboution-are without constitutional warrant, and therefore no more than judge-imposed "wish lists."

-flork's problem, in other words, is that like Jefferson be finds judiciarchy-recently the tavored mode of enlightened change in our society-hard to square with any theory of democratic government, even one with a substratum of natural law.
+flock's problem, in other words, is that like Jefferson he finds judiciarchy-recently the favored mode of enlightened change in our society-hard to square with any theory of democratic government, even one with a substratum of natural law.

 Bork's view, though unusually austere, is neither novel nor exotic.
-Many great judges-Holmes, Frankfurter, Black and the second Harlan, to name four have embraced it in various tornes.
+Many great judges-Holmes, Frankfurter, Black and the second Harlan, to name four have embraced it in various forms.
 What is not to be denied is that so testrictive a view of the judicial function can have real political consequences.
 Those consequences are a legitimate source of inquiry in any confirmation process.

-You could say to Judge Bork, for instance; "This touching faith in legislative government is all very well, but legislators often do dumb and despotic things and I prefer to take my chances with judicial supremacy."
+You could say to Judge Bork, for instance: "This touching faith in legislative government is all very well, but legislators often do dumb and despotic things and I prefer to take my chances with judicial supremacy."
 Bork's large deference to a judicially underregulated democracy might, indeed, be a reputable basis for opposing his confirmation.
 Any court he influences is going to jerk constantly at the leashes of overambitions or adventurous judges.

-In farness, it must be added that Bork's ultra-majoritarianism is not unqualified.
-He would not, for instance, resegregate America, because he believes the 14th Amendment "secures against government action some large measure of racial equality."
-And Kennedy's charge that in "Bork's Americ rogue police would be unleashed come crashing through your door pure moonshine, and especially mappa priate coming from a senator who you for a tederal "preventive detention provision.
+In fairness, it must be added that Bork's ultra-majoritariansm is not inqualified.
+He would not, for instance, resegregate America, because he bebeves the 14th Amendment "secures against government action some large measure of racial equality."
+And Kennedy's charge that in "Bork's America" rogue police would be unleashed to come crashing through your door is pure monshine, and especially inappropriate coming from a senator who voted for a tederal "preventive detention" provision.

-If I were president, Judge Bork whom I like and admire-would pre ably not be on my short list.
-If he confirmed, I fully expect rulings of h that I will enjoy roasting.
+If I were president, Judge Bork whom I like and admire-would probably not be on my short list.
+If he is confirmed, I fully expect rulings of him that I will enjoy reasting.

-The tavoring difference is-to be row a Churchillian phrase-that Be has "the root of the matter in him."
-I understands that constitutional goverment is mainly about principled limits the exercise of power.
-He has the wand intellect to seek and enforce the limits-to referee the justle of demicing-in matter whose wish list must temporarly sidetracked.
+The favoring duterence is-to borrow a Churchilian phrase-that Bork has "the root of the matter in hun."
+He understands that constitutional government is mainly about principled limits on the exercise of power.
+He has the will and intellect to seek and enforce those limits-to referee the justle of democra cy-no matter whose wish list must be temporarily saletracked.